sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - More coding
 * Blocker - No blocker as of now.

+#### Huy Vo
+* What I did yesterday -  Started learning about phaser js games and started coding
+* What I will do today - Starting to code levels
+* Blocker - No blocker as of now.

 # Day 9 - 15th April

 #### Sricheta
 * What I did yesterday -  I wrote psudeo code of decorator pattern
 * What I will do today - I will read about Phaser JS
 * Blocker - getting acquainted with Phaser JS

+#### Huy Vo
+* What I did yesterday -  Started learning about phaser js games and started coding
+* What I will do today - Assets and learned PhaseJS api
+* Blocker - No

 # Day 10 - 16th April